nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Documentation**

-   Being new to writing user and developer guides or creating UML diagrams, we had to spend a signficant amount of time looking at existing docs and learning to write our own.
+   Being new to writing user and developer guides or creating UML diagrams, we had to spend a significant amount of time looking at existing docs and learning to write our own.
 We also had to spend a lot of time ensuring that the documentation was consistent with the code and our implementation.
 This was a challenge because it required an in-depth understanding of the codebase, and so we had to defer most of the technical parts of our documentation towards the end of the project.

 ### Effort Required
+In the project, we invested a moderate level of effort to ensure the successful development and delivery of our product.
+Here are some of the different aspects of our team efforts:

+* **Group Effort**

+  Collaborative discussions have been held weekly to brainstorm ideas, plan sprints, and address challenges.
+We had discussed and assigned roles to every team member such that we could diligently contribute our own skills and expertise, striking a balance between efficiency and thoroughness.
+We also try out best to help each other when we can, especially since we understand that not every teammate is able to deliver as much due to other commitments.

+* **Project Management**

+  Code reviews and testing processes have been carried out meticulously to maintain code quality and identify potential issues early on.
+We also demonstrated a commitment to meeting project milestones and deadlines, always having mid-week reminders of the tasks we have to complete and always assigning an earlier internal deadline to give as leeway to check before the actual submission.

 ### Achievements of the Project
+This project has been a very invaluable experience where we got to have a taste of how actual software engineering projects were — exploring different types of workflows, different types of testing, etc.

+One of the things that we are most proud of is the bettering of the UI.
+Though the change was not very extravagant, the change in colour scheme was a feat in itself since we honestly did not aim to care a lot about our UI.
+We also managed to add icons beside the employee attributes in each employee card which we believe made it more readable for the users.

+Another feature we are proud of is our `report` feature that allows our users to generate reports as txt files for each employee.
+While it might not contain a lot of information yet, we believe that it was a great starting point considering the time-constraint we had for this project and we plan to extend and further develop this feature, improving the experience for our users.

+Overall, we are proud of our project and we believe that we have done our best with all the constraints and challenges we faced.
+We are happy with the result and believe that our product will meet the needs of our target audience.